tejasai97/Apache-Spark-RecommendationSystem/README.md

 # Apache-Spark-RecommendationSystem

 ## Description
 This Application uses Apache Spark to perform music recommendations.
-To create this system we use Spark and the collaborative filtering technique.
+To create this system we use Spark and ALS implicit collaborative filtering technique.

 publicly available song data from audioscrobbler is used ([link](http://www-etud.iro.umontreal.ca/~bergstrj/audioscrobbler_data.html))